zork9/pygame-pyLevelMaker/README.md

 . run 'python game.py' in this directory to run the application or chmod +x game.py

-.
+. the file pylevelmaker-config gets read for configuration .
 Filein and Fileout comes and goes into the output.map files in this directory